marytts/marytts/MARY-TTS-5.0.md

 ### Emotion Markup Language support

 MARY TTS 5.0 includes an implementation of W3C's [Emotion Markup Language](http://www.w3.org/TR/emotionml/) as a means of requesting expressive synthetic speech.
 The result of course depends on the expressive capabilities of the selected synthesis voice; try out the EMOTIONML example with the German `dfki-pavoque-styles` voice on the [demo page](http://mary.dfki.de:59125/).

+### Maven-based build environment

+The MARY TTS source code has been modularized for version 5.0, and the build environment was changed to maven.
+This allows us to write proper unit and integration tests for the code, and run them at every build.

+The modular structure also makes it easier to see which components belong to a given language: sub-projects such as `marytts-lang-de`, `marytts-lang-en` etc. contain all code and data that is language-specific.
+The updated [[New Language Support]] documentation describes how to create a new language sub-project and integrate it into the system.

+### Distributed hosting of installable voices

+The maintenance of the list of installable voices has been decentralized: if you build a voice and wish to make it available to others, you can host it somewhere on the net, e.g. on Google Drive, Dropbox or similar.
+For details, see [[Publishing a MARY TTS Voice]].